toomuchdesign/openapi-ts-json-schema/README.md

 ### Circular `$ref`s

+Circular `$ref`s can be technically resolved with "inline" and "import" `refHandling` option ("keep" doesn't resolve them by definition).

+"inline" option replaces nested circular references with a `{}`.

-Circular `$ref`s can be technically resolved with "import" `refHandling` option.
-However, TS engine will interrupt type recursion and type the schema as `any` (error `ts(7022)`).
+"import" option fully resolves the tree but TS engine will interrupt type recursion and type the schema as `any` (error `ts(7022)`).
 See [relevant tests](https://github.com/toomuchdesign/openapi-ts-json-schema/blob/master/test/circularReference.test.ts).

 ## Return values